-Loving your children well in these situations means preparing them to respond to sometimes uncomfortable questions, as well as helping them develop appropriate responses regarding information they would rather not share.
+Loving a child well in these situations means preparing them to respond to sometimes uncomfortable questions, as well as helping them develop appropriate responses regarding information they would rather not share.

-The issue of increased visibility presents a challenge not only for the child, but for parents as well.
-Some adoptive parents are comfortable answering the questions (which are sometimes insensitive or even rude) that acquaintances and strangers ask about adoption.
-Other adoptive parents struggle, perhaps due to shyness or embarrassment.
+This issue of increased visibility presents a challenge not only for the child but for the parents as well.
+Some parents are comfortable answering the questions (which sometimes are insensitive or even rude) that acquaintances and strangers ask.
+Other parents struggle, perhaps due to shyness or embarrassment.
 Still other parents secretly crave the attention.
 These are all matters of the heart, and recognizing our motives is the first step toward moving to a healthier place.

-Search me, O God, and know my heart!
-Try me and know my thoughts!
-And see if there be any grievous way in me, and lead me in the way everlasting!
-(Psalm 139:23-24 ESV).
+Search me, God, and know my heart!
+Test me and know my thoughts!
+And see if there be any grievous way in me, and lead me in the way everlasting.

+- PSALM 139:23-24, ESV